timmcmichael/skimpy-oop/chapter-9-inheritance/scripts/youtube_desc.md

 Playlist: https://www.youtube.com/playlist?list=PL_Lc2HVYD16Y-vLXkIgggjYrSdF5DEFnU
 GitHub Page: https://timmcmichael.github.io/

-#java #coding #beginners #arrays #array-indexing #data-structures
+#java #csharp #python #coding #beginners #oop #inheritance #classes #objects

 ---------------------

-# 8C - Loops and Arrays in Java
+# 9B - Extending a Class in Java

-Have arrays been throwing you for a loop?
-We're going to start from nothing--well, from zero--and make our way through this topic.
-But be sure to step out of bounds!
+Time to take our classes to the next level!
+Those boring old bank accounts are just so... generic.
+Let's extend a helping hand to our classes and give them some new features.

-In this video, we explore the use of arrays in Java, particularly focusing on how to process them using loops.
-We cover various types of traversals, including output, accumulation, and modifier traversals, and demonstrate how to handle arrays dynamically by taking user input for array size and elements.
-Additionally, we discuss techniques for searching within arrays and modifying array elements, as well as iterating through arrays in reverse order or with custom step sizes.
+In this video, we learn how to extend a class in Java, setting up an inheritance relationship between a superclass and a subclass.
+We'll see the syntax for a simple inheritance relationship

 0:00 Intro
-2:45 Basic Output Traversal
+2:35 Creating a CheckingAccount Subclass
-6:25 Accumulation Traversal
+5:21 Adding CheckingAccount Fields
-12:40 Search Traversal
+9:58 Encapsulation in Inheritance Relationships
-18:40 Array Based on Input
+11:57 The 'protected' Access Modifier
-21:05 Input Traversal
+14:07 Calling a Superclass Method
-23:42 Different Kinds of Traversals
+18:09 Adding a SavingsAccount Subclass
-27:55 Outro
+20:22 Outro

 ----